Large SVARs: Applications

 \subsection{Large SVAR of the U.S. Economy}

 In our second application, we replicate and extend the analysis of \citet*{chan2025largestructuralvarsmultiple}, who build on the large-scale SVAR framework of \citet*{crump2025large} to study the structural dynamics of the U.S. economy.
-Their model incorporates 35 macroeconomic and financial variables commonly monitored by the Federal Reserve and identifies 8 structural shocks using an extensive set of sign and ranking restrictions. \citet*{chan2025largestructuralvarsmultiple} employ an accept-reject algorithm for inference, which becomes computationally intensive as the number of identifying restrictions increases.
-As we show below, our algorithm can implement this identification strategy more efficiently.
-In particular, we extend the baseline model by identifying two additional shocks—an oil price shock and a consumer sentiment shock—bringing the total number of sign restrictions from 105 to 129.
+Their model incorporates 35 macroeconomic and financial variables commonly monitored by the Federal Reserve and identifies eight structural shocks using an extensive set of sign and ranking restrictions. \citet*{chan2025largestructuralvarsmultiple} employ an accept-reject algorithm, which becomes computationally intensive as the number of identifying restrictions increases.\footnote{We thank Christian Matthes for sharing their replication files and data with us.} As we show below, our algorithm is more efficient.

+To demonstrate this, we extend the baseline model by identifying two additional shocks---an oil price shock and a consumer sentiment shock---bringing the total number of sign restrictions from 105 to 129.
 This provides a stringent test of our algorithm's performance relative to the accept-reject method.
+Importantly, \citet*{chan2025largestructuralvarsmultiple} use the asymmetric priors defined in \citet*{Chanassymetric} for the reduced-form parameters, instead of the Minnesota prior used in \citet*{crump2025large}.
+To simplify the comparison, we revert to the Minnesota prior when applying both the accept-reject algorithm and the Gibbs sampler.
+Online Appendix~\ref{app:largeSVARasymmetric} compares both approaches under the asymmetric prior.